flyteorg/flyte/rfc/README.md

 1. If you are set as a reviewer for a PR, you must submit a review within 3 weeks of the PR open date.
 1. We are not looking for consensus-based decision making.
 Strong objections to proposals must be considered and a decision one way or another should be taken.
 1. Being curtious and responsive to comments and responses help contributors stay engaged and smoothen out the overall process.
 1. If there is a link to HackMD in the PR, please use that to leave comments and have discussions on the RFC.
-If there isn't one, feel free to request one or submit your comments in the github PR directly.
+If there isn't one, feel free to request one or submit your comments in the GitHub PR directly.

 Once approved, the RFC will be pushed to GitHub to be implemented.